SvOlli/sorbus/src/tools/sid_play/Howto_transfer_goattracker-music_on_Windows.md

   (you should see the transfer-bar shown )
 - press return
   ( "Reception successful.
 0x0F80 - 0x1B00" , last address may vary due to your music)
-- press "m" for the systemmonitor
-  ( "Sorbus System Monitor via menu
+- press "m" for the systemmonitor ( maybe a "CTRL+c" is needed to stop a running player) ( "Sorbus System Monitor via menu
    PC  BK AC XR YR SP NV-BDIZC" )
 - start the player with 'g0f80'